 ARTICLE 4. a.
 A block in the back is contact against an opponent occurring when the force of the initial contact is from behind and above the waist.
-When in question, the contact is below the waist (Rule 9-3-3-c) (A.R.
+When in question, the contact is at or below below the waist (see Clipping, Rule 2-5) (Rule 9-3-6) (A.R.
 9-3-3-I-VII and A.R.
 10-2-2-XII).

-b.
 The position of the blocker's head or feet does not necessarily indicate the point of initial contact.